jessitron/meminator/k8s/README.md

 Put the multiplatform stuff in: `git cherry-pick multiplatform` (revert it later)

-`WORKSHOP_VERSION=prod docker compose build --push`
+`WORKSHOP_VERSION=byo-sre docker compose build --push`

-I might have to change the version to prod-2 or something.
-Or maybe it's enough to delete the pods... they're supposed to pull every time but it can't be counted on.
+I might have to increment the version every time to get it to really update the pods, hmm.

 So change the version in k8s.yaml...

 Then, apply the k8s.yaml file

 `k apply -f k8s.yaml`